gitcoinco/easy-retro-pgf/README.md

 ## Documentation

-MACI-RPGF uses EAS as backbone to run Retroactive Public Goods Funding to reward contributors ([As used by the Optimism Collective](https://community.optimism.io/docs/governance/citizens-house/#how-retro-funding-works)) while adding a private layer to reduce bribery and collusion using MACI.
+MACI-RPGF uses EAS as backbone to run Retroactive Public Goods Funding to reward contributors ([As used by the Optimism Collective](https://community.optimism.io/docs/governance/citizens-house/#how-retro-funding-works)) while adding a privacy layer to reduce bribery and collusion using MACI.

 ### MACI-RPGF docs